Gaelleroy/iris-rwe-pipeline/infra/README.md

 ## Enable the automatic trigger

-`deploy.sh` does not wire up EventBridge, deliberately — an always-on trigger on a bucket you're actively syncing will fire repeatedly.
+`deploy.sh` does not wire up EventBridge, deliberately, an always-on trigger on a bucket you're actively syncing will fire repeatedly.
 Enable it only when you want it: